steve-rodri/prospect-gateway-server/README.md

 This will create an access token that you can use to query the api.

- 1. Copy the access token from the response headers
+ 1. Copy the access token from the response headers.
+The header name should be "st-access-token".
  2. Go back to [http://localhost:5500/panel](http://localhost:5500/panel)
  and select headers at the top right.
  3. Add a new header.
 The key should be "Authorization" and the value should